'Out of Control'. Feb 2026.

 As a Baggies fan, watching the freefall unveil its ugly but seemingly inevitable head, it seems the one quality we have in such short supply is control..

-Whenever have I seen a West Brom team of recent vintage, control a game, let alone dictate a narrative?
+Whenever have I seen a West Brom team of recent vintage, control a game, let alone dictate the narrative?

 Rather than arrest a decline, it’s got simply worse and worse…